xinhe97/academic-kickstart/content/home/publications.md

 ### Work in Progress:
   - Deep Learning in Predicting Asset Returns
-    - with Guanhao Feng, Jingyu He, and Nicholas Polson  (Feb 2021)
+    - with Guanhao Feng, Jingyu He, and Nicholas Polson  (Mar 2021)

 <!-- - Measuring Mutual Fund Performance with Characteristic-based Benchmarks: A Machine Learning Approach-->